SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 6.1.3 Publish Sample

-Use the `dotnet` tool to build and publish the application.
+Use the `dotnet` CLI to build and locally publish the application with your preferred framework and runtime:

-Note below we show how to publish for all of the target run times and frameworks the sample supports.
-Just pick one in order to proceed.

 ```bash
 > dotnet restore --configfile nuget.config